Azure/terraform-cdk-constructs/API.md

 The properties required to configure the Network Security Group, as defined in the SecurityGroupProps interface.

 These include:
-  - `resourceGroup`: The Azure Resource Group under which the NSG will be deployed.
+  - `resourceGroup`: Optional.
+Reference to the resource group for deployment.
   - `location`: The Azure region where the NSG will be created.
   - `name`: The name of the NSG, which must be unique within the resource group.
   - `rules`: A list of rules that define the security policies for traffic control.